slitsche/biosoft/content/posts/turtle-event-category.md

 In contrast data change events always contain all data for all attributes of the [business object][bo], no matter if the field has been touched by the triggering event or not.
-This means on the other hand data change events carries information which is irrelevant for the triggering event.
+This means on the other hand data change events carry information which is irrelevant for the triggering event.
 That said, it means per byte it contains less information.